Inflammatory Bowel Disease

 What is inflammatory bowel disease?

-Is there more than one type of inflammatory bowel disease?
+Are there multiple types of inflammatory bowel disease?

 Yes.
-The two primary types are ulcerative colitis and Crohn’s disease, but there are several other less common types as well.
-One of the primary differences between Crohn’s and ulcerative colitis is where the inflammation occurs: In Crohn’s disease, inflammation can occur anywhere in your digestive tract, from your mouth to your rectum, while in ulcerative colitis, inflammation is restricted to your colon and rectum.
+The two primary types are ulcerative colitis and Crohn’s disease, and there are multiple varieties of each of these.
+One of the primary differences between Crohn’s and ulcerative colitis is that in Crohn’s disease, inflammation can occur anywhere in your digestive tract, from your mouth to your rectum, while in ulcerative colitis, inflammation is restricted to your colon and rectum.

 How is inflammatory bowel disease treated?

 We treat IBD with medication to help reduce inflammation or to control the immune system response.
 We work in concert with a variety of affiliated experts, including dieticians, endocrinologists, psychologists, and surgeons.
 Fortunately, novel targeted medications effectively treat the disease in most patients, usually with few adverse effects.
 If we recommend medications by intravenous infusion, as is often the case, we can administer the drug in our office based infusion center, under our direct supervision.
 Sometimes, lifestyle changes can also help.
 Regular follow up is crucial to keep a patient in remission and prevent complications from chronic inflammation such as abscesses, strictures, and the need for surgery.